Zawiya of Sidi Bel Abbes: Background: Abu al-Abbas al-Sabti

+The Zawiya

-The current complex around his tomb, however, was initially built by the Saadian sultan Abu Faris Abdallah during his reign between 1603 and 1608.
+Some time after al-Sabti's death, a mausoleum was built over the tomb and it became the site of a popular pilgrimage.
+A mausoleum over his tomb existed since at least the 14th century.
+However, the current complex around his tomb was first built by the Saadian sultan Abu Faris Abdallah around 1605.
 Abu Faris built the mosque and the minaret, as well as madrasa and library.
 He was reportedly motivated to do this because he suffered from severe epilepsy (which was attributed to djinns) and hoped that by patronizing the tomb of Sidi Bel Abbes he could receive blessings that would cure him.

 The zawiya was originally located outside the city walls, near the former northern gate of Bab Taghzout, but his zawiya attracted more and more settlers to the area until a flourishing neighbourhood developed here outside the walls of the city.
-In the late 17th century, Abu al-Abbas was chosen as one of the "Seven Saints" of Marrakesh and his tomb became one of the stops in an associated ziyara (pilgrimage) established on the initiative of the Alaouite sultan Moulay Isma'il (ruled 1672–1727).
+In the late 17th century, Abu al-Abbas was chosen as one of the "Seven Saints" of Marrakesh and his tomb became one of the stops in an associated ziyara (pilgrimage) established on the initiative of the Alawi sultan Moulay Isma'il (ruled 1672–1727).
 Moulay Isma'il also rebuilt a new mausoleum chamber over the tomb in 1720.
-In the 18th century, under the reign of the Alaouite sultan Muhammad ibn Abdallah (also spelled "Mohammed Ben Abdallah"), the walls of the city were finally extended to encompass the zawiya and its neighbourhood, forming the new northern point of the city.
+In the 18th century, under the reign of the Alawi sultan Muhammad ibn Abdallah, the walls of the city were finally extended to encompass the zawiya and its neighbourhood, forming the new northern point of the city.
 Muhammad ibn Abdallah also renovated the mausoleum and its mosque in 1756, and rebuilt its madrasa.
 The complex was expanded again in the 19th century.
-In 1850 (during the reign of Abd er-Rahman) a long linear souk specialized in passementerie was added along the street leading to the southern entrance of the zawiya, while in 1870 (during the reign of Muhammad IV) an elaborate fountain was added in the courtyard facing the mausoleum's entrance.
+In 1850, during the reign of Abd al-Rahman, a long linear qaysariyya (market) specialized in passementerie was added along the street leading to the southern entrance of the zawiya, while in 1870 (during the reign of Muhammad IV) an elaborate fountain was added in the courtyard facing the mausoleum's entrance.
 The complex was renovated again in 1988 on the order of King Hassan II.